Mark B. Wise

-Mark Brian Wise (born November 9, 1953, in Montreal, Quebec) is a Canadian-American theoretical physicist.
-He has conducted research in elementary particle physics and cosmology.
+Mark Brian Wise (November 9, 1953 – July 10, 2026) was a Canadian-American theoretical physicist.
+He conducted research in elementary particle physics and cosmology.
 He is best known for his role in the development of heavy quark effective theory (HQET), a mathematical formalism that has allowed physicists to make predictions about otherwise intractable problems in the theory of the strong nuclear interactions.
-He has also published work on mathematical models for finance and risk assessment.
+He also published work on mathematical models for finance and risk assessment.

-Biography
+Early life and education

-Wise was born in Montreal, Quebec, Canada.
-He was educated at the University of Toronto (B.S., 1976; M.S., 1977) and Stanford University (Ph.D., 1980).
+Wise was born in Montreal on November 9, 1953.
+From the age of four he grew up in Toronto.
+He was educated at the University of Toronto (B.S., 1976; M.S., 1977) before moving to the USA to attend Stanford University (Ph.D., 1980).
 While still a student, he co-authored a book on mathematical methods in physics with Toronto professor Lynn Trainor.
-With Fred Gilman, his graduate advisor at Stanford, Wise wrote several highly influential papers on experimental predictions of the quark model.
-Wise was a junior fellow at the Harvard Society of Fellows from 1980 to 1983.
-He has been at the California Institute of Technology (Caltech) since then.